ecohealthalliance/geoname-annotator-training/resolved_geoannotated_data/written_2_technical_government_Media_Legal_services_for_poor.txt.md

 Next year, <geo  id='6254925'>Kentucky</geo> will lose almost $500,000 in grants through the federal Violence Against Women Act used to provide legal assistance to poor women who are victims of domestic violence.
+The
-The U.S. Justice Department declined to renew those grants under new policies that direct the money to start-up programs instead of funding existing programs, Hamon said.
+<ignore  id='undefined'>U.S.</ignore> Justice Department declined to renew those grants under new
+policies that direct the money to start-up programs instead of funding existing programs, Hamon said.